Free Kitchen Hacks eBook

 This recipe gives you a base recipe to add any extra veggies you have in the fridge to use them up before they go bad!

-• Crushed Red Pepper.
-1/4 teaspoon goes a long way!
-If you don’t like spice you can omit this or add just a pinch.
+If you don’t like spice you can omit the crushed red pepper or add just a pinch.

 garlic. penna pasta, mozzarella, marinara, basil, onion, shredded Italian cheese blend, salt, black pepper, crushed red pepper, salt, mushrooms, olive oil, and cream cheese